highcharts/highcharts/docs/datagrid/events.md

 - `click` - called after click on a cell,
 - `dblClick` - called after double click on a cell,
 - `mouseOver` - called after mouse over a cell,
-- `mouseOut` - called after mouse out a cell
+- `mouseOut` - called after mouse out from a cell

 ## column